Ebazhanov/linkedin-skill-assessments-quizzes/python/python-quiz.md

 - [ ] Add items to a stack in O(1) time and remove items from a stack on O(n) time.
 - [x] Add items to a stack in O(1) time and remove items from a stack in O(1) time.
 - [ ] Add items to a stack in O(n) time and remove items from a stack on O(1) time.
-- [ ] Add items to a stack in O(n) time and remove items from a stack on O(n) time.
+- [ ] Add items to a stack in O(n) time and remove items from a stack in O(n) time.

 #### Q62.
 Which statement accurately describes how items are added to and removed from a stack?

-- [ ] a stacks adds items to one side and removes items from the other side.
+- [ ] a stack adds items to one side and removes items from the other side.
-- [x] a stacks adds items to the top and removes items from the top.
+- [x] a stack adds items to the top and removes items from the top.
-- [ ] a stacks adds items to the top and removes items from anywhere in the stack.
+- [ ] a stack adds items to the top and removes items from anywhere in the stack.
-- [ ] a stacks adds items to either end and removes items from either end.
+- [ ] a stack adds items to either end and removes items from either end.

 **Explanation:** Stack uses the _last in first out_ approach.

 #### Q63.
 What is a base case in a recursive function?

 - [x] A base case is the condition that allows the algorithm to stop recursing.
 It is usually a problem that is small enough to solve directly.
-- [ ] The base case is summary of the overall problem that needs to be solved.
+- [ ] The base case is a summary of the overall problem that needs to be solved.
 - [ ] The base case is passed in as an argument to a function whose body makes use of recursion.
 - [ ] The base case is similar to a base class, in that it can be inherited by another object.